zelikos/rannum/README.md

 ## Building

-Roll-It is built using GTK4 and libadwaita with the [GNOME HIG](https://developer.gnome.org/hig/) in mind.
+Chance is built using GTK4 and libadwaita with the [GNOME HIG](https://developer.gnome.org/hig/) in mind.

-If you would like to build and hack on Roll-It, it is highly recommended to use [GNOME Builder](https://flathub.org/apps/org.gnome.Builder).
+If you would like to build and hack on Chance, it is highly recommended to use [GNOME Builder](https://flathub.org/apps/org.gnome.Builder).

 Manual build instructions to come later.